 Some questions you should ask when named an executor:

 - What are the details and situational factors?
 For example, is this a larger estate or smaller?

 - Are there a lot of different types of assets involved – financial securities, real estate, businesses, art and collectibles or is it simple with just a few bank accounts and personal possessions?

 - Who are the beneficiaries and how do they get along with the person who created the will?

 - How do they get along with each other?

 - Are there other factors that could make the estate settlement process more challenging?
 For example, children from multiple marriages, long running litigation issues or open income tax issues?

 - Are there any unusual family dynamics?

 It is an honor to be asked to serve as an executor.
 It implies trust and respect you’ve earned with the person making the request.
 It’s also a big commitment for you.
 The more information you can get from the person asking you to serve, the better off you are.
-For a comprehensive list of all steps involved in the estate settlement process, check Atticus' ultimate guide of What to do when someone does - 2020 checklist.
+For a comprehensive list of all steps involved in the estate settlement process, check out the ultimate guide to What to do when someone dies - 2022 checklist.